 My grandmother Shadra was making the special Shabbat bread and was humming a song.
 As a young girl, I asked her what she was singing and whether she could teach me, but she just blushed and giggled.
 When I asked my mother: what is the secrecy?
 She smiled and said it was maybe a woman song, and that I was too young for.

-Since then more chance came to me in meditation and I let them come.
+Since then more chances came to me in meditation and I let them come.
 I honored them.
 I started to see that unconsciously the ways of my ancestors were coming through me and I needed to give it a place.

 I went through great emotional turmoil in the preparation.
-When I asked myself why I have so much resistance to sing Yemenite songs, I realized I was terrified being artistically trapped in a stereotype.
+When I asked myself why I have so much resistance to sing Yemenite songs, I realized I was terrified of being artistically trapped in a stereotype.

 It originated in an experience I had when I was 17 in Israel.
 I was not accepted to an audition on the ground that I sang Hebrew songs instead of music from my heritage.
 I was deeply insulted that they did not see me and my abilities, they only saw the fact I was a minority.